uh-zz/nilpointer/README.md

 # nilpointer

-`nilpointer` checks for nil returning if the multiple return value contains pointer types.
+`nilpointer` checks for return of nil if pointer type is included in multiple return values.

 `nilpointer` was created under the influence of [`nilerr`](https://github.com/gostaticanalysis/nilerr).